 Proliferation of Traffic.
 In many countries, there has been a surge in the number of vehicles on roadways.
 Due to the growth of emerging economies and elevated standards of living, more people desire and are able to afford automobiles.
 The number of vehicles utilizing the world's roadway infrastructure is growing at a quicker pace than new roads, bridges and highways are being constructed.
-According to the Federal Highway Administration, American drivers put a record 3.26 trillion miles on public roads and highways in 2018, an increase of 1.0% from 3.22 trillion miles in 2017.
+According to the Federal Highway Administration, American drivers put a record 3.28 trillion miles on public roads and highways in 2019, an increase of 0.6% from 3.26 trillion miles in 2018.
+However, we believe the effects of the COVID-19 pandemic caused traffic congestion in the U.S. to decrease in 2020, although it has been increasing as the pandemic subsides due to increased vaccination rates and the removal of stay-at-home and other restrictive mandates.
 Overall, the growth in roadway infrastructure is failing to match the surge in the number of vehicles using it.
 Above-ground detection-based traffic management and control systems address the problem by monitoring high traffic areas and analyzing data that can be used to mitigate traffic problems.

 The Demographics of Urbanization.
 Accelerated worldwide urbanization drives the creation and expansion of middle classes and produces heightened demand for automobiles.
-By 2018, there were 548 cities around the world with over 1 million inhabitants, and by 2030, a projected 706 cities will have at least 1 million residents.
 Because automobiles can be introduced to a metropolitan area faster than roadway infrastructure can be constructed, the result is continuously worsening traffic.
 Expanding the roadway infrastructure is slow and costly to implement, and often environmentally undesirable, so government agencies are increasingly turning to technology-based congestion solutions that optimize performance and throughput of existing and new roadway infrastructure.
 Detection is the requisite common denominator for any technology-based solution.

 The Melding of Large City Service Domains.
 Large cities require a wide range of service domains, including traffic.
 These cities are increasingly turning to centralized management of these service domains, employing a command and control model that requires sharing and integrating data across service domains to operate effectively and lower total cost.
 For example, data collected for the traffic management service domain is relevant to all of the other service domains.
 This means that each sensor can supply information to multiple domain services.
 In turn, the sharing of detection information across service domains should increase the level of sophistication required to process and interpret that information.
 Additionally, above-ground detection products are more capable of performing certain complicated tasks than humans.
-This results in the realization of "smart city" initiatives through above-ground detection solutions cost effective, which we believe will result in the extensive proliferation of sophisticated sensors and detection devices.
+This results in the realization of "smart city" initiatives through above-ground detection solutions that are cost effective, which we believe will result in the extensive proliferation of sophisticated sensors and detection devices.

 Solutions for Adjacent Markets.
-We believe that the adjacent markets of ITS, connected vehicles and security/surveillance are converging, and that this convergence will accelerate as above-ground detection systems become more cost-effective now that a single sensor can be used for multiple purposes.
+We believe that the adjacent markets of ITS, connected vehicles and security/surveillance are converging, and that this convergence will accelerate as above-ground detection systems become more cost effective now that a single sensor can be used for multiple purposes.
 Because the technologies involved are closely related, our sensor technology can be adapted to or is already capable of addressing these adjacent markets.